-Brian’s leadership on a national level includes serving as president of the Association of Higher Education Parent/Family Program Professionals (AHEPPP) and two terms on the Board of Directors.
-He is an active participant with the Big Ten Conference parent and family programs directors, and is a member of NASPA: Student Affairs Administrators in Higher Education and ACPA – College Student Educators International.
+Brian’s leadership on a national level includes serving as president of AHEPPP: Family Engagement in Higher Education (AHEPPP) and two terms on the Board of Directors.
+He is an active participant with the Big Ten Conference parent and family programs directors, and is a member of ACPA – College Student Educators International and NASPA: Student Affairs Administrators in Higher Education.
 He is frequently asked to consult with colleges and universities on creating partnerships with parents and families.
-Brian is a contributor to stories in local and national media and is a published author on diversity issues in higher education.
+Brian serves as an Expert for NBC News Learn's ParentToolkit and serves on the Board of Advisors for CampusESP.

 A first-generation college graduate, Brian earned a Master of Education degree in higher education and student affairs administration from The University of Vermont and a Bachelor of Arts degree cum laude in psychology from Hope College (MI).
 Brian has received several honors and awards, including the AHEPPP Founders’ Outstanding Professional Award, University of Maryland Division of Student Affairs Outstanding Service Award, and induction into Omicron Delta Kappa.

 In addition to his professional responsibilities, Brian is a part-time doctoral student in American Studies at the University of Maryland.
 He also serves as the faculty advisor for Beta Theta Pi Fraternity at UMD and is active in the local community.
 He has served on PTA leadership for his son’s school, and previously served on the board of directors for Rainbow Families.
 Brian lives in Maryland with his husband, son, and beloved pets.
 He works hard to practice radical hospitality, which explains why he's a dog person.